Happiness Doesn’t Always Come As Rainbows and Unicorns

 “No man ever steps in the same river twice, for it’s not the same river and he’s not the same man.” -Heraclitus

-I don’t call the ghosts anymore, but when the sun leaves at 6:15pm, my fingers twitch to dial their name.
+I haven’t called the ghosts in a few weeks, but when the sun leaves at 6:15pm, my fingers twitch to dial their name.
 What if?
 A question at once alive with possibility and heartbreak, love and resignation.
 Occasionally, my feet trip over the heartstrings that used to threaten to hang me, but I’ve gently placed them to the side like the coiled yarn at the feet of my rocking chair.
 I have not found a basket that could hold them nor can I seem to wind them into neat, little bundles.

-We’re on opposite ends of the yard instead of snuggled together under blankets on the couch.
+My friend and I are on opposite ends of the yard instead of snuggled together under blankets on the couch.
 We’re shouting across the way instead of giggle-whispering.
-There have been no skinny-nine-year-old arms wrapped around my waist, no 12-year-old invitations to check out the Lego set being built upstairs, and I have given no soft forehead kisses.
-Resurrecting old habits and hangouts feels……….odd.
-Yet.
+There have been no skinny-nine-year-old arms wrapped around my waist, no 12-year-old invitations to…